Amelia Lily: Career

 In week 7, she sang "Think" by Aretha Franklin.
 Despite positive comments from the judges, she was in the bottom two with Craig Colton, and was saved after Barlow and Tulisa voted to send Lily home while Rowland and Walsh voted to send Colton home.
 The result went to deadlock for the first time in the series.
 Lily advanced to the quarter-final in week 8 while Colton was sent home.
 In the quarter-final, Lily again received critical acclaim from the judges for her two performances: "China in Your Hand" and "Since U Been Gone", with Barlow commenting that her first performance was "really nice to hear it sung in tune".
 She automatically advanced to the semi-final in week 9 by the public vote.
 In the semi-final, she performed Motown classic "Ain't No Mountain High Enough" and "I'm with You" to win her place in the final.
 The next night, she won a place in the show's final at Wembley Arena.
 Throughout the series, she topped the public vote twice and was in the bottom two only once before reaching the finals, where she sang "Ain't No Other Man" and performed "River Deep – Mountain High" alongside Rowland.
-She finished the competition in third place.
+Lily became the last contestant eliminated.